arthurhobspice/arthurhobspice.github.io/about.markdown

 - Technical documentation, solution designs and operational concepts (+++)
 - Telecommunications (+++)

-In addition, this is what I've learned and used in the past, nowadays my knowledge starts to fade away but could be refreshed at any time:
+In addition, this is what I've learned and used in the past, my knowledge now starts to fade away but could be refreshed at any time:

 - Programming languages: Perl, C, Java, Fortran 77, Pascal, Basic